Citius Pharmaceuticals – Consenus Indicates Potential 708.8% Upside

-Citius Pharmaceuticals with ticker code (CTXR) now have 2 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
-The target price ranges between 7 and 4 calculating the average target price we see 5.5.
-Given that the stocks previous close was at 0.68 this is indicating there is a potential upside of 708.8%.
-The 50 day MA is 0.61 while the 200 day moving average is 0.71.
-The market cap for the company is $26m.
+Citius Pharmaceuticals found using ticker (CTXR) have now 2 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
+The range between the high target price and low target price is between 7 and 4 with the average target price sitting at 5.5.
+Now with the previous closing price of 0.68 this would imply there is a potential upside of 708.8%.
+The 50 day moving average now sits at 0.61 and the 200 moving average now moves to 0.71.
+The market capitalisation for the company is $25m.
 You can visit the company’s website by visiting: http://www.citiuspharma.com

 Citius Pharmaceuticals, a specialty pharmaceutical company, develops and commercializes critical care products.
 It primarily focuses on developing anti-infective, cancer care, and prescription products.
 The company develops Mino-Lok, which is in Phase III clinical trials for the treatment and salvage of infected central venous catheters in patients with catheter related bloodstream infections; Mino-Wrap, a liquifying gel-based wrap for reduction tissue expander infections following breast reconstructive surgeries; and Hydro-Lido, a topical formulation of hydrocortisone and lidocaine that is intended for the treatment of hemorrhoids.
 Citius Pharmaceuticals was founded in 2007 and is headquartered in Cranford, New Jersey.